 1. Outline your Key Objectives

 Securing the perfect location can be an exciting time for a business.
 As such, it’s important to ensure that your judgement isn’t clouded as to what is truly important.
 Do your research and get an understanding of the average cost of commercial space within a catchment area (a surveyor can help with this).
 Some businesses will want to focus on the physical space and whether it can satisfy their commercial requirements.
-Prioritising the needs of your business will maximize your chances of finding your ideal property.
+Prioritising the needs of your business will maximise your chances of finding your ideal property.

 2. Confirm Planning Permission